cs4241-21a/a2-shortstack/README.md

 ## Technical Achievements
 * **Mustache Templating**:  Implemented [Mustache.js](https://www.npmjs.com/package/mustache) for component templating.
     - I used **Mustache** to programmatically add message card components to the website.
-Server data is provided to each message to display the correct information and ensure message editing features point to the correct message based on its `id`.
+Server data is provided to each message to display the correct information and ensure each message's buttons point to the correct message based on its `id`.
 - **Message Data**:  Utilized a JSON file to persistently store an array of message objects.
     - Each message object contains five fields: `id`, `username`, `admin`, `content`, and `submitted`.
         ```